 Maxwell’s conclusion: “think about the words Kelleher used to define effective leadership: understanding, awareness, sensitivity, soul.
 I believe one word that sums them up is compassion.”

-This reminds me of Jim Autry’s tongue-in-cheek acknowledgment about leadership “compassion”.
-Autry: “good management is larger matter of love.
+I’m reminded of Jim Autry’s tongue-in-cheek acknowledgment about leadership “compassion.”
+Autry: “good management is the larger matter of love.
 Or if you’re uncomfortable with that word, call it caring, because proper management involves caring for people, not manipulating them.”
-There is a simple blueprint for leaders to earn the love of employees, like children love parents.
+There is a simple blueprint for leaders to earn the love of employees like children love parents.
 Here are three simple leader to-do’s:

-2. mark significant program stages and completions ( graduations, birthdays ).
+2. Mark essential program stages and completions ( graduations, birthdays ).

 Why these three and why does this work?
 The “corporate” categories are Ideologies (purpose/values), Milestones and Results.
 Subsequently when those are validated, preferably by the respected leader, the human desires of meaning, belonging and ownership are fulfilled.
 That is leadership that inspires intrinsically.